Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 4. Back **in the Streamlit application** try enabling `Auto Refresh` by `Expanding Refresh Mode > Toggle Auto Refresh`

-    - The charts and data should now start to automatically update with new data streaming into Snowflake every minute.
+    - The charts and data should now start to **automatically update with new data streaming into Snowflake every minute**.

 5. Select the **TS Raw** page to see the raw data